rero/sonar.ch/content/faq.md

 #### It is possible to enter already existing DOIs?

 Yes.
 When importing or manually depositing publications in SONAR, it is possible to include existing identifiers (DOI, PMID, etc.).
-The attribution of DOI/ARK by SONAR is mainly meant for resources without other persistent identifiers.

 #### Which access options are possible to choose: open, embargoed, others?

 Open and embargoed publications are available in the [Shared repository](/iraas/#shared_vs_dedicated).
 Closed access is also possible in [Dedicated repositories](/iraas/#shared_vs_dedicated).
-More details on the [IR hosting](/iraas/) page.
+For the technical possibilities, see the [SONAR documentation](https://sonar.ch/help/file_management_en/).

 #### Which licencing models are admitted for deposited publications?

-These are the currently available options, but this list can be extended according to client's needs:
+SONAR does not decide which licences are allowed: this is a task of the institutions using the platform.
+The metadata allows to select one of the following options:

 * CC0
 * CC BY